My IBM Log in Subscribe

 What is quantum computing?

-Quantum computing is an emergent field of cutting-edge computer science harnessing the unique qualities of quantum mechanics to solve problems beyond the ability of even the most powerful classical computers.
+Quantum computing is an emergent field of computer science and engineering that harnesses the unique qualities of quantum mechanics to solve problems beyond the ability of even the most powerful classical computers.

-The field of quantum computing contains a range of disciplines, including quantum hardware and quantum algorithms.
-While still in development, quantum technology will soon be able to solve complex problems that supercomputers can’t solve, or can’t solve fast enough.
+The field of quantum computing includes a range of disciplines, including quantum hardware and quantum algorithms.
+While still in development, quantum technology will soon be able to solve complex problems that classical supercomputers can’t solve (or can’t solve fast enough).

-By taking advantage of quantum physics, fully realized quantum computers would be able to process massively complicated problems at orders of magnitude faster than modern machines.
-For a quantum computer, challenges that might take a classical computer thousands of years to complete might be reduced to a matter of minutes.
+By taking advantage of quantum physics, large-scale quantum computers would be able to tackle certain complex problems many times faster than modern classical machines.
+With a quantum computer, some problems that might take a classical computer thousands of years to solve might be solved in a matter of minutes or hours.

 Four key principles of quantum mechanics